RuihaoQiu/Recommender-Systems-based-on-NLP/Introduction.md

 - Job platforms, such as LinkedIn, they are making two way recommendation, recommend jobs to job seeker, as well as, recommend profiles to job providers.
 - Advertisement, real-estate market, dating market …

-Overall, there are two different kinds of recommender system in terms of methodology - collaborative filter and content-based filter.
+Overall, in terms of methodology, there are two different kinds of recommender systems  - collaborative filter and content-based filter.

 ### Collaborative filter
 The Collaborative filter recommend items based on user's historical records, the user's explicit interest (like/dislike, rating or reviews) and implicit interest (clicks on an item, bookmarking an item’s URL, time spent on the page)